-The HP ENVY Pro 6455 is similar to most other HP ENVY all-in-one printers with its low page yield and excellent color accuracy, but what makes it stand out among the other HP budget-friendly options is that it has a sheetfed scanner.
-However, there are better options in the same price range with higher page yield, such as the Epson Expression Premium XP-6100.
-See our recommendations for the best photo printers, the best printers for home use, and the best all-in-one printers.
+The HP ENVY Pro 6455 is similar to most other HP ENVY all-in-one printers with its low page yield and excellent color accuracy.
+What makes it stand out among other HP budget-friendly options is that it has a sheetfed scanner.
+However, there are better options in the same price range with higher page yield and faster printing speed, like the Epson Expression Premium XP-6100.

-The HP ENVY Photo 7855 is better than the HP ENVY Pro 6455.
-The 7855 has a higher page yield and lower cost-per-print, it has much better photo printing quality, and there are more connectivity options.
-However, the 6455 feels better-built and it has slightly better color accuracy.
+The HP ENVY Photo 7855 performs better than the HP ENVY Pro 6455.
+The 7855 has a higher page yield and a lower cost-per-print.
+It prints faster and has much better photo printing quality.
+It also offers more connectivity options and supports legal-sized paper, which some people may find important.
+That said, the 6455 is a bit more compact and feels better-built.

-The HP OfficeJet Pro 8025 and the HP ENVY Pro 6455 are both reasonable family printers.
-The 8025 has a much higher page yield, a fax feature, a lower cost-per-print for color documents, a faster printing speed, and an Ethernet port.
-On the other hand, the 6455 has much better color accuracy, somewhat better photo quality, and a lower cost-per-print for black printing.
+The HP OfficeJet Pro 8025 and the HP ENVY Pro 6455 are both family printers that perform reasonably well.
+The 8025 has a much higher color page yield and a lower cost-per-print for photos and color documents.
+It also prints faster and has an Ethernet port, which can be useful for small businesses.
+On the other hand, the 6455 has much better color accuracy and prints photos of better quality.

 The Canon PIXMA TR4520 and the HP ENVY Pro 6455 perform similarly, with a few differences here and there.
 The Canon yields more color pages and has better photo printing quality.
 It also supports legal-sized paper and comes with an outstanding mobile app.
 On the other hand, the HP has a higher black page yield and better color accuracy, and it feels better-built overall.
 They both have a flatbed and a sheetfed scanner, which is great.